astronomer/astro-sdk/README.md

     )
 ```

-Finally, you can even pass the resulting tables into a python function that uses the `astro.dataframe` function and we'll
+You can even pass the resulting tables into a python function that uses the `astro.dataframe` to
 automatically convert your table into a dataframe (but we'll go into more detail on that further down).

 ```python